plomgrading/plom/doc/source/manage.rst

 .. caution::

-   As far as we know this has not been used; some caution is warranted.
+   As far as we know, the "review" feature has not been used in practice; some caution is warranted.

 Technical docs